Gordon Pall

 Gordon Pall (26 December 1907 – December 1987) was a Canadian mathematician.
 In 1945, he and Lloyd Williams founded the Canadian Mathematical Congress.

 Education and career

-Gordon Pall got a B.A. at the University of Manitoba in 1926, an M.A. at the University of Toronto in 1927, and a Ph.D. in 1929 under Leonard Eugene Dickson with the dissertation "Problems in Additive Theory of Numbers" at the University of Chicago, Ph.D., 1929.
+Gordon Pall earned a B.A. at the University of Manitoba in 1926, an M.A. at the University of Toronto in 1927, and a Ph.D. in 1929 under Leonard Eugene Dickson with the dissertation "Problems in Additive Theory of Numbers" at the University of Chicago, Ph.D., 1929.

 In 1931, he became a lecturer in mathematics at McGill University, becoming an assistant professor in 1934.
 In 1946, he was appointed to a professorship at Illinois Institute of Technology.